 I would love for my blog to feature win after win on my way to the Finish Line.
 However, that would be somewhat disingenuous.
 By now, I also believe it would be LESS helpful to any readers who routinely follow my progress.
 So here we go;

-As of today’s date, I have been paid back $ 72,925 of that original $75,000.
+As of today’s date, I have been paid back $ 81,675 of that original $75,000, but I was supposed to get a total of $155,000 back.
+An original investment plus some profit.
 The good news is that only $25,000 of that original money was in my own cash, the other $50,000 was in a line of credit I keep for when opportunities arise.
 I have since paid back the entire $50,000 loan and only had to pay $ 4,199 in interest payments.

 Here’s what happened.
 My partner also had to pay off the original owner of the business.
 This chunk was seller financed and amounted to a $2,000/month payment for a touch over 3 years.
 Again incredibly fast payout.
 This loan is completely paid off.
 Lucky for that original owner, business was good for 2014-2016.